 First Communion

-The Holy Father On First Communion
+The Holy Father On First Communion: Your First Holy Communion

 To be able to receive Holy Communion, as you know, it is necessary to have received baptism: this is the first of the sacraments and the one most necessary for salvation.
 Baptism is a great event!
 In the Church’s first centuries, when baptism was received mostly by grownups, the ceremony ended with receiving the Eucharist, and was as solemn as first Holy Communion is today.
 Later on, when baptism began to be given mainly to newborn babies — and this is the case of many of you, dear children, so that in fact you do not remember the day of your baptism — the more solemn celebration was transferred to the moment of First Holy Communion.